Contents

 4. The Trust Pages

-There are 4 pages that immediately help Google trust your site.
-These are:
+There are four pages that immediately help build trust with both Google and your visitors.
+These include:

-Even just having these 4 pages on your website will improve your ranking.
+Even just having these four pages on your website can significantly improve your ranking and reassure your visitors.

-This brings us back to having a good, up to date Privacy Policy.
+This brings us back to the importance of having a good, up to date Privacy Policy.

 How To Check If Your Privacy Policy Is Up To Date